Part 3: Essay

 Vincent Pidone will tell you, “There’s no one description of my work, other than to say that’s it’s largely experimental.”
 The optical drawings he shows in this project feature a moiré pattern that develops as lines cross at oblique angles.
 Some of the works are executed by hand, others by a mechanical pen plotter.

 Paul Rinaldi’s grandparents were from different parts of Italy: his grandmother, who was a seamstress, from the North, and his grandfather, who repaired violins, from the South--Naples.
 Mixed geographical relationships like these could only have happened once the immigrants arrived on these shores.
-Mirroring that kind of union, Rinaldi's paintings bring together the sumptuousness of material with the rigor of the grid.
+Mirroring that kind of union, Rinaldi's paintings bring together two disparate elements: the sumptuousness of material, encaustic, with the rigor of the grid.
 One look at the work tells you that multiple layers are involved in the construction of the image.
 In some instances, added layers obscure what’s underneath—barely, if Rinaldi uses translucent paint—or they interact in a pas de deux of the visible and the concealed.

 After almost two decades as the owner of a bookstore, Hugo Rizzoli now makes art with a visual, if non-objective, narrative.
 A builder of small chromatic sculptures and collages in a pared-down geometric style, he typically employs cast-off and reclaimed materials, mostly wood but also antique papers and fabrics.
 I do see a connection between his previous vocation and this.
 The intimacy of reading translates to the small scale of his work, which engages the viewer in a similar kind of rapport.

 Wayne Montecalvo, whose grandfather owned a pizzeria across the street from Rahway State Prison in New Jersey, is full of family anecdotes.
 Storytelling, albeit with a sometimes enigmatic narrative, is also present in his work.
 Montecalvo constructs a two-dimensional image from multiple layers.
 His goal, which he achieves admirably through distortion and intervention with wax, ink, and paint, is “to reinvent rather than reproduce” an image.
-As he describes it, “I start with something expected, and end up with something mysterious,” Indeed.
+As he describes it, “I start with something expected, and end up with something mysterious.”
+Indeed.

 Details of work by Robert Maloney, GitM (Arnold), 2019, mixed media, 37 x 21 x 5 inches; Wayne Montecalvo, Collapse, 2020; digital images on Washi with paint, wax, silkscreen, and india ink, 24 x 28 inches; Paul Rinaldi, Sequence 114, 2018-19, encaustic on panel (diptych), 24.5 x 12.5 inches; HugoRizzoli, Crooked Shelf Library of Ordinary Miracles, 2020, mixed media wood assemblage, 16.25 x 12 inches

-While Italianità features some splendid Italian American talent, I would be remiss if this project did not reflect the larger Italian Diaspora.
-In this section I note those artists whose experience is for the most part different from the familiar grandparents-came-over-on-the-boat narrative.
+While Italianità features some splendid Italian American talent, I would be remiss if this project did not also reflect the larger Italian Diaspora.
+In this section I note those artists whose experience is different, for the most part, from the familiar grandparents-came-over-on-the-boat narrative.
 Their stories expand and deepen what we understand of emigration and immigration.

 Lucio Pozzi arrived as a 20-something painter for a summer of study at Harvard.
 Then he moved to New York City and became a U.S. citizen.
 Pozzi toggles between studios in both countries; here it is Hudson, New York, north of Manhattan, and there, Valeggio, near Milan.
 One can’t help but think of him as an “American Italian.”
 A critic and essayist as well as a painter, he writes fluently about art in both languages.
 And, I would note, like many native-born Italians, his view of Italy is far less romantic than what the rest of us see.